nstack/nstack/README.md

 * [iris](https://github.com/nstack/nstack-examples/tree/master/iris) - A Python-based classifier using `scikit-leaarn` that showcases building more complex modules with system dependencies and in-built data-sets
 * [movies](https://github.com/nstack/nstack-examples/tree/master/movies) - A complex workflow composed from multiple individual services that processes movies data from the IMDB database, demonstrating composition, filtering, service configuration, and partial workflow reuse

+## License and Contributing

+### License

+The NStack CLI is open-source and licensed under the [BSD3 license](https://opensource.org/licenses/BSD-3-Clause).

+The NStack Server is provided free-of-charge for personal, hobbyist, non-commercial, and evaluation use.
+Unfortunately it is currently closed-source, however we intend to open it up over time.

+### Contributing

+This repo is currently a mirror of our internal work, as development happens fairly rapidly.
+However we welcome and encourage both Issues and PRs (unfortunately PRs will require a CLA - we're working on adding one as soon as possible).

+We're also looking into removing our mirror and working directly on this public repo if possible.

 ## What do people use NStack for?

 ### Productionising models